 “Strong partnerships equip us to meet the ambitious goal of transforming America’s health and human services systems, while staying nimble to address emerging threats,” says Kim Warren, vice president and Health FFRDC director.

-Further adding to our impact, says Warren, are the five additional R&D centers MITRE operates, MITRE Labs and innovation centers (our Health Innovation Center, in particular), our independent research, public-private partnerships, and our tech foundation.
+Further adding to our impact, says Warren, are the five additional R&D centers MITRE operates, MITRE Labs and innovation centers (our Health and Society Innovation Center, in particular), our independent research, public-private partnerships, and our tech foundation.

 For example, “we tapped into MITRE’s deep expertise—in supply chain resiliency, data analysis, acquisition planning, and modeling and simulation—to enable health agencies to get the most impact from multi-billion-dollar investments to address the COVID-19 public health emergency,” Warren adds.